 Protocol for Athletics Participation

-Alma College REQUIRES each student athlete to have a PRIMARY insurance policy that covers intercollegiate athletics.
+Alma College REQUIRES each student-athlete to have a PRIMARY insurance policy that covers intercollegiate athletics.
 Alma College provides only SECONDARY COVERAGE for athletics injuries.
 If you do not have a primary insurance policy through your parents, you must purchase a primary insurance policy individually.
 When doing so make sure that it covers intercollegiate athletics.
-If you need assistance in purchasing an insurance plan, please call Brett Knight at (989) 463-7288 or the Director for student insurance plans Ann Lambrecht at (989) 463-7225.
+If you need assistance in purchasing an insurance plan, please call Brad Smith at (989) 463-7288 or the Director for student insurance plans Ann Lambrecht at (989) 463-7225.

 All injuries that occur should be reported to the athletic training staff as they occur.
 The certified athletic trainer will evaluate the injury and take appropriate action in regard to treatment or referral.
 If there is a situation where a certified athletic trainer is not available then the athlete must notify them as soon as it is reasonably possible.